Agricultural Literacy Curriculum Matrix

 Activity 1: Understanding Dietary Guidelines

 - Ask students to help collect a variety of food and beverage labels and examples of serving sizes, such as one cup of dry cereal, one piece of fruit, or a 12-ounce can of soda.
-Alternatively, you may use the Food Models available for purchase (see Materials).
+Alternatively, you may use the Food Models.
 Food Models provide a visual representation of foods along with nutritional information.

 - Explain that some serving sizes are easy to identify and equate to dietary requirements; for example, a single egg, an apple, or a slice of bread.
 Share the supporting information about serving sizes: